wurmlab/genomicscourse/current-year/docs/ssh.md

 This message is normal when you log in to a new server.
 Agreeing will store the server's fingerprint, and the message will not appear again.

-5) Type `yes` into the Windoes command line and hit return.
+5) Type `yes` into the Windows command line and hit return.

 6) You will then be asked for a password.